juliedijoux/PgxPs_article/README.md

 # Requirements
 ## Download Raw Data
 The raw sequencing reads used in the study are available in the NCBI SRA database under **`BioProject PRJNA1157462`**.
+This BioProject includes data from Illumina MiSeq sequencing.
+Two libraries were generated: one targeting the 16S rDNA gene and another targeting the ITS region.

 Once downloaded and placed in a folder named **`raw_data`**, the data integrity can be verified with the file **`HN00186490_328samples_md5sum_DownloadLink.txt`** using the following lines of code:
 ```bash